-How to Choose the Best VPN for Firefox
+How to choose the best VPN for Firefox

 Online freedom is a scarce thing despite us being in the 21st century.
 To get around censorship without being seen on the internet can be done with the best VPN extension for Firefox.
-To choose a VPN service that goes well with the Firefox browser you need to follow certain protocols.
+To choose a VPN service that goes well with the Firefox browser, you need to follow certain protocols.

 - First, always look for a VPN that offers a Firefox browser extension.
-Many users would buy a VPN considering it is the best in the industry only to learn they do not provide Firefox extension.
+Many users would buy a VPN considering it is the best in the industry to learn they do not provide Firefox extension.

-To save your time, we reviewed some top of the list VPNs based on different factors that will help you make a planned purchase decision.
+To save your time, we reviewed some top-of-the-list VPNs based on different factors that will help you make a planned purchase decision.

-Why You Should Use a Firefox VPN?
+Why should you use a Firefox VPN?

 A Firefox VPN extension lives inside the browser, encrypting all requests and traffic generating from it.
 There are many kinds of viruses that specifically target vulnerabilities in the browsers themselves.
 A VPN extension can help enhance the security of your Firefox browser.